Last updated May 2, 2022

 For this example, we will use the “productsign” command.

 First, open Keychain Access within macOS and locate the certificate.
-The name of the certificate should start with “Developer ID Installer:”, followed by your Apple Developer account name, and ending with some serial number in parenthesis – take note of this information.
+If using an Apple certificate, the name of the certificate should start with “Developer ID Installer:”, followed by your Apple Developer account name, and ending with some serial number in parenthesis – take note of this information.

 Next, open Terminal.
 The command to sign the package should look similar to this:

 productsign --sign "Developer ID Installer: Your Developer Name (1A2B3C4D5E)" ~/Desktop/example.pkg ~/Desktop/signed-example.pkg

 The value in quotes following the “–sign” tag should be the Common Name of your certificate.
 The first argument (‘~/Desktop/example.pkg’) is the current location on your computer of the unsigned package.
 The second argument (‘~/Desktop/signed-example.pkg’) is the destination that you want to save your signed package.

 Then, run the command.
 If it is successful, you should see something similar to the following printed out in Terminal: